Crissium/SilverDict-mobile/README.md

 ## Note

 The [Dark Reader extension](/src/components/QueryScreen/darkreader.js) is taken from the NPM package, uglified and turned into a string to make it injectable into the WebView.

+There has been a huge update to the web UI recently, which might supersede this project completely, since it doesn't have any Android system integration yet…